valhalla/valhalla-docs/map-matching/api-reference.md

 With the Mapzen Map Matching service, you can match coordinates, such as GPS locations, to roads and paths that have been mapped in OpenStreetMap.
 By doing this, you can turn a path into a route with narrative instructions and also get the attribute values from that matched line.

 There are two separate Map Matching calls, `trace_route` and `trace_attributes`, that perform different operations on an input set of latitude,longitude coordinates.
+The `trace_route` option returns with the shape snapped to the road network and a set of guidance directions, while `trace_attributes` returns detailed attribution along the portion of the route

+It is important to note that all service requests should be *POST* because `shape` or `encoded_polyline` can be fairly large.

+The Map Matching service is in active development.
+You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
+To report software issues or suggest enhancements, open an issue in GitHub within the [valhalla repository](https://github.com/valhalla/valhalla).
+You can also send a message to routing@mapzen.com.

+## Trace route action

 The `trace_route` action takes the costing mode and a list of latitude,longitude coordinates, for example, from a GPS trace, to turn them into a route with the shape snapped to the road network and a set of guidance directions.
 You might use this to take a GPS trace from a bike route into a set of narrative instructions so you can re-create your trip or share it with others.

+## Trace attributes action

 The `trace_attributes` action takes the costing mode and a GPS trace or latitude,longitude positions and returns detailed attribution along the portion of the route.
 This includes details for each section of road along the path, as well as any intersections along the path.
 Some of the use cases for `trace_attributes` include getting: